rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

   tasks:

-    - name: Print a dictionnary variable
+    - name: Print a dictionary variable
       debug:
         msg: "The {{ service.web.name }} will be installed with the packages {{ service.web.rpm }}"
       when: type == "web"

-    - name: Print a dictionnary variable
+    - name: Print a dictionary variable
       debug:
         msg: "The {{ service.db.name }} will be installed with the packages {{ service.db.rpm }}"
       when: type == "db"